Weekly Careers Newsletter

 Seminars and workshops

-Careers Service seminars are not open to Imperial College Business School students.
+Pleaes note that these events are not open to Business School students

 These sessions aim to develop your commercial awareness and business acumen, at the same time as developing your understanding of the skills typically sought by graduate employers, and preparing you for the recruitment process.
 Sessions often focus on areas such as presentations, teamwork and practical business simulations.
 Each session is two hours long and they are primarily targeted at penultimate and final year students.